What Is a Film Fixer? The Complete Guide to Production Fixers

 A Comprehensive Breakdown of Fixer Responsibilities

 What does a fixer do on a day-to-day basis?
-The scope is broader than most producers expect.
-A production fixer's responsibilities span the entire production lifecycle, from the earliest scouting trip to the final equipment return.
+The scope is wider than most producers expect.
+A production fixer's responsibilities span the entire production lifecycle, from the earliest scouting trip to the final gear return.
 Here is a detailed look at the tasks fixers handle when working in the Netherlands.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — researching gemeente-level requirements, preparing applications, coordinating with municipal film offices and police, and managing amendments during production
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — researching gemeente-level needs, preparing applications, setting up with city film offices and police, and managing amendments during production

-• Equipment — arranging rental from trusted Dutch vendors, coordinating customs clearance for gear arriving from outside the EU, and sourcing backup equipment on short notice
+- Gear — arranging rental from trusted Dutch vendors, setting up customs clearance for gear arriving from outside the EU, and sourcing backup gear on short notice

-• [Location scouting](/services/pre-production/location-scouting-services/) — finding locations that match creative briefs while being practically filmable, permit-friendly, and logistically accessible across a compact but densely built country
+- [Location scouting](/services/pre-production/location-scouting-services/) — finding locations that match creative briefs while being in use filmable, permit-friendly, and logistically easy to reach across a compact but densely built country

-• Translation and cultural mediation — while most Dutch professionals speak excellent English, official documents, permit applications, and certain vendor negotiations require Dutch-language fluency and local context
+- Translation and cultural mediation — while most Dutch pros speak great English, official documents, permit applications, and certain vendor negotiations need Dutch-language fluency and local context

-• Transport and accommodation — organizing vehicle fleets and navigating the Netherlands' unique street logistics, including cycling infrastructure, narrow canal-side roads, and bridge schedules
+- Transport and lodging — organizing car fleets and handling the Netherlands' unique street logistics, including cycling infrastructure, narrow canal-side roads, and bridge schedules

-• Incentive coordination — guiding productions through the Netherlands Film Production Incentive application process, ensuring qualifying spend thresholds are met and documentation satisfies the Netherlands Film Fund
+- Incentive planning — guiding shoots through the Netherlands Film Production Incentive application process, making sure qualifying spend thresholds are met and records satisfies the Netherlands Film Fund

 Pre-Production: Laying the Groundwork

-Before cameras roll, the fixer handles the preparatory work that determines whether a shoot succeeds or stumbles.
-In the Netherlands, this begins with location research — not just finding visually compelling spots, but identifying places that are practically filmable, accessible for crew vehicles, and obtainable within the production's permit timeline.
-Dutch filming permits are issued at the gemeente level, which means a single shoot spanning Amsterdam, Haarlem, and Rotterdam may require three separate applications to three different municipal offices, each with its own procedures and lead times.
-The fixer researches these requirements, prepares applications, and manages follow-up with each municipality.
-They source local crew matched to the production's technical requirements and budget — drawing from the Netherlands' large pool of multilingual, internationally experienced professionals.
-They arrange equipment rental from Dutch vendors, organize transport and accommodation, and build budgets that account for local specifics like BTW rates, canal-zone parking restrictions, and the premium associated with shooting during peak tourist months in Amsterdam.
+Here is the layout.
+Before cameras roll, the fixer handles the preparatory work that sets whether a shoot succeeds or stumbles.
+In the Netherlands, this starts with location research — not just finding visually compelling spots.
+But identifying places that are in use filmable, easy to reach for crew cars, and obtainable within the production's permit timeline.
+Dutch filming permits are issued at the gemeente level.
+This means a single shoot spanning Amsterdam, Haarlem, and Rotterdam may need three separate applications to three different city offices, each with its own procedures and lead times.
+The fixer researches these needs, prepares applications, and manages follow-up with each municipality.
+They source local crew matched to the production's tech needs and budget — drawing from the Netherlands' large pool of multilingual, worldwide skilled pros.
+They arrange gear rental from Dutch vendors, organize transport and lodging, and build budgets that account for local details like BTW rates, canal-zone parking restrictions, and the premium associated with shooting during peak tourist months in Amsterdam.

 Production: On-Set Problem Solving

+Here is how the work shapes up.
 During filming, the fixer becomes the production's operational backbone on the ground.
-In the Netherlands, this means managing relationships with gemeente officials who may conduct on-site inspections, coordinating with building owners and houseboats in the canal districts, liaising with police regarding road closures, and handling real-time logistics across a country where cycling traffic complicates every street-level setup.
-Dutch crews are famously professional and punctual, but coordinating between international and local teams still requires someone who understands both worlds.
+In the Netherlands, this means managing relationships with gemeente officials who may conduct on-site inspections, setting up with building owners and houseboats in the canal districts, liaising with police on road closures, and handling real-time logistics across a country where cycling traffic complicates each street-level setup.
+Dutch crews are famously pro and punctual.
+But setting up between global and local teams still needs someone who knows both worlds.
 The fixer mediates between a director who wants ten more minutes at a location and a gemeente permit that expires at a specific hour.
-On documentary productions, fixers arrange interviews, identify contributors, navigate Dutch privacy regulations (GDPR applies rigorously), and provide the editorial context about local issues and culture that shapes the story being told.
+On documentary shoots, fixers arrange interviews, identify contributors, handle Dutch privacy rules (GDPR applies tightly), and give the editorial context about local issues and culture that shapes the story being told.

 Administrative and Legal Compliance

-International productions face layered administrative demands, and the Netherlands adds its own requirements.
-EU nationals can work freely, but non-EU crew may need work permits arranged through the IND (Immigration and Naturalisation Service).
-Equipment arriving from outside the EU requires customs declarations, often using ATA Carnets.
+Here is how it adds up.
+Global shoots face layered administrative demands, and the Netherlands adds its own needs.
+EU nationals can work freely.
+But non-EU crew may need work permits arranged through the IND (Immigration and Naturalisation Service).
+Gear arriving from outside the EU needs customs declarations, often using ATA Carnets.
 Dutch employment law governs local crew contracts, and BTW (VAT) compliance applies to all local transactions.
-The Netherlands Film Production Incentive — a 30% cash rebate administered by the Netherlands Film Fund — requires careful documentation of qualifying Dutch spend, with a minimum threshold of EUR 100,000.
-Fixers coordinate with local accountants and legal advisors to ensure full compliance, manage the financial reporting the incentive programme demands, and maintain the paperwork that co-production treaties and European funding schemes require.
-Getting the incentive application wrong does not just lose money — it can delay the entire rebate process by months.
+The Netherlands Film Production Incentive — a 30% cash rebates administered by the Netherlands Film Fund — needs careful records of qualifying Dutch spend, with a minimum threshold of EUR 100,000.
+Fixers set up with local accountants and legal advisors to make sure full compliance, manage the financial reporting the rebates scheme demands, and keep the forms that co-production treaties and European funding schemes need.
+Getting the incentive application wrong does not just lose money — it can delay the entire rebates process by months.

 ACT 03